-For Director-at-Large: Kristin M. Omberg
+For director-at-large: Kristin M. Omberg

-Honors: LANL Distinguished Performance Award, 2015, 2001; ACS Fellow, 2012; U.S. Secret Service Certificate of Appreciation for Outstanding Support to the Democratic National Convention, 2008, 2004; LANL Women’s Career Development Outstanding Mentor Award, 2005; Certificate of Appreciation for Service to National Security Special Events, Department of Homeland Security, 2004; R&D 100 Award, 2003; LANL Director’s Postdoctoral Fellowship, 1999–2001; ACS Congressional Fellowship, 1998–99; gold medal, Northwest Olympiada of Spoken Russian, American Council of Teachers of Russian, 1989; Sigma Xi
+Honors: ACS Fellow, 2012; ACS Congressional Fellowship, 1998–99; LANL Distinguished Performance Awards, 2015 and 2001; US Secret Service Certificates of Appreciation for Outstanding Support to the Democratic National Convention, 2008, 2004; LANL Women’s Career Development Outstanding Mentor Award, 2005; US Department of Homeland Security, Certificate of Appreciation for Service to National Security Special Events, 2004; R&D 100 Award, 2003; LANL Director’s Postdoctoral Fellowship, 1999–2001; Sigma Xi; American Council of Teachers of Russian, Gold Medal, Northwest Spoken Russian Olympiada, 1989.

 Member: Member of ACS since 1994.
-American Association for the Advancement of Science (AAAS), Association for Women in Science, Sigma Xi
+American Association for the Advancement of Science; Association for Women in Science; Sigma Xi.

 Omberg’s statement

-It is an honor to be considered for ACS director-at-large.
+It is an honor to be a candidate for ACS director-at-large.
 Thank you for taking time to evaluate my qualifications and vision.
-I am passionate about ACS’s mission, and as a current councilor, current and former committee chair, former local section chair, and former ACS Congressional Fellow, I ask for your vote so that I can bring my unique perspective and experiences to the board.
+As a former councilor, two-time committee chair, two-time local section chair, and ACS congressional fellow, I am passionate about ACS’s mission, and I am asking for your vote so I can bring my unique perspective and experiences to the board.

-As a member of the board, I will consider it my duty to communicate the “what,” “why,” and “how” of society processes and decisions.
-ACS is an influential, complicated, and sometimes confusing organization.
-But fundamentally, ACS is you, me, and all of our members.
-We should feel ownership in our society, its direction, and its success; understanding how ACS works and having a voice in society decisions are critical to that ownership.
-As the current chair of the society Committee on Budget & Finance, I have made it a priority to understand the “what,” “why,” and “how” of the society’s financial decisions and to communicate them to members: For example, I’ve published C&EN comments on how dues revenues are allocated (C&EN, Nov.
-2, 2015, page 47) and how dues increases are determined (C&EN, May 9, page 34).
-I will continue to do this as a member of the board.
-You and I may have legitimate disagreements about society issues—for example, dues increases—but it’s hard to resolve them if we don’t have all the relevant information.
-It is imperative that ACS leadership broadly communicates current processes as well as possible changes and their impacts so that we can all participate in making informed choices for the society’s future.

-I will also consider it my duty to gather diverse input and advocate for diverse representation in the society and its decisions.
-One of ACS’s core values is “diversity and inclusion,” and we must remember that when decisions are made.
-We are strongest when we inspire all members to contribute regardless of their demographic characteristics or personal discriminants, when we gather input across a full spectrum of views, and when we participate in making informed choices, however controversial, together.

-I will work to ensure that ACS’s core values are emphasized across all goals and programs and whenever decisions are made.
-ACS has four core values: “passion for chemistry and the global chemistry enterprise in the broadest sense,” “focus on members,” “professionalism,” and “diversity and inclusion.”
-We often focus on ACS’s goals, because goals are easier to track.
-But values are integral to our identity.
-I will consider all board decisions in the context of promoting our values, as well as achieving our goals.
+ACS and its members are experiencing an unprecedented period of disruption—and opportunity.
+The COVID-19 pandemic is changing the way we interact and conduct business.
+Virtual is becoming the norm rather than the exception, and this is impacting our national meetings and governance activities.
+More than ever, professional societies and nonprofits like ACS must be innovative and adaptive in engaging their members.
+ACS is in the midst of a multiyear evaluation of membership, and it is imperative that we continue.
+It is also time to rethink the society’s web presence, to ensure we are well positioned for the increasingly virtual future.
+At the same time, we cannot lose sight of the value of ACS as a community: a place where members can come together to network, develop their professional skills, and share their love of chemistry.
+The virtual environment will always have disadvantages in these areas, and ACS must carefully consider how to balance the benefits of in-person interactions with the risk.

+Public skepticism and anti-science biases are impacting the scientific community and the nation.
+ACS must continue to play an active role in explaining how science benefits society, including highlighting the role of chemistry in responding to COVID-19.
+For several years, we’ve seen an increasing politicization of science.
+The Pew Research Center’s 2019 American Trends Panel poll, however, gives me reason for optimism.
+Public confidence in scientists is on the rise, and 82% of Americans expect future scientific developments to positively impact society.
+The visibility of scientific research and the opportunity for it to impact society have never been higher than they are today.
+Chemistry is the central science: it is critical to understanding how pathogens impact their hosts, how to design better masks and decontaminate surfaces, and how to develop and assess the effectiveness of a vaccine.
+ACS must position its public communications and advocacy programs to ensure that policy makers and the public understand the essential role chemistry is playing in mitigating the pandemic, as well as other areas.

-I will work to strengthen ACS’s advocacy programs and will promote programs and policy positions that take a long-term perspective so that we advance science and employment prospects in the future as well as today.
-In 1999, I was the ACS Congressional Fellow.
-I worked on the Senate Committee on the Budget, organizing hearings on doubling the budget of the National Institutes of Health.
-I learned firsthand, in that role, that the real impacts of federal research funding are felt years or even decades after decisions are made.
-Following my fellowship, I campaigned to join the ACS Committee on Chemistry & Public Affairs and eventually became chair of the committee so that I could give back to ACS by sharing what I had learned.
-Today’s flat research funding does not just hurt today’s researchers and students: It will impact technology and employment among chemists in the year 2030 in ways we cannot foresee.
+In a changing global economy, it is imperative to promote programs and policies that take a long-term perspective so that we advance science and employment prospects in the future as well as today.
+In 1999, I was the ACS Congressional fellow.
+I worked on the US Senate Committee on the Budget, organizing hearings on doubling the budget of the National Institutes of Health.
+I learned firsthand in that role that the real impacts of federal policies are felt years or even decades after decisions are made.
+Today’s decisions about basic research funding, education, and immigration will impact us in 2021 and in 2050.
 As a premier advocacy organization, ACS has a mandate to promote policies that support its members’ interests in the short and long term.
-In today’s political environment, it’s difficult to look past the next election, but ACS should be working to influence the next decade, or several decades, through policy.
-To do that, we must prioritize working with federal agencies, as well as with Congress.
-Federal agency staff members are already shaping the policies and initiatives we will see in the 2020s.
-A new President will also bring his or her priorities to the office.
-I will work to ensure resources are available for ACS to effectively engage the federal agencies and the new Administration, while continuing to support our successful programs on Capitol Hill.
+Today, it’s difficult to look past the next election, but ACS must be working to influence the next decade, or several decades, through policy.
+I will work to ensure resources are available for ACS to effectively engage the federal agencies, while continuing to support our successful programs on Capitol Hill.

+As a member of the Board, I will consider it my duty to communicate the “what,” “why,” and “how.”
+The Board of Directors has been streamlining society processes for several years, but ACS remains a complex and sometimes confusing organization.
+As a member and former chair of the Society Committee on Budget & Finance, I have made it a priority to understand the “what,” “why,” and “how” of the society’s financial decisions and to communicate them to members.
+For example, I’ve published C&EN comments on how dues revenues are allocated (C&EN, Nov.
+2, 2015, page 47), and how dues increases are determined (C&EN, May 9, 2016, page 34).
+I will continue to work to understand and communicate decisions to you as a member of the Board.

-I appreciate your consideration of my statement, and I hope I have convinced you to give me one of your two votes.
-I would be honored to represent you as director-at-large.
-Please leave any feedback at kristinmomberg.wordpress.com.
+I appreciate your consideration of my statement, and I would be honored to represent you as director-at-large.
+You can find more information on my qualifications or leave feedback at kristinmomberg.wordpress.com.

 Join the conversation